gumaerc-testorg/sts.009-spring-2012/content/pages/lecture-notes.md

 Evolution and Eugenics
 {{< tdclose >}}
 {{< tdopen >}}
 Darwin's cousin Francis Galton was inspired by his reading of the Origin of Species to take a lifelong interest in the role of inheritance in shaping human character.
-The chief result of this interest, the social philosophy of "Eugenics" (the term is Galton's) was to inspire some of the most notorious misuses of evolutionary and biological ideas in the 20th century.
+The chief result of this interest, the social philosophy of "Eugenics" (the term is Galton's) was to inspire some of the most notorious misuses of evolutionary and biological ideas in the 20{{< sup "th" >}} century.
 {{< tdclose >}}

 {{< trclose >}}